 When humans encroach on nature

 The coronavirus pandemic offers a good example of the importance of an intact environment to human survival.
 Scientists have identified that around 60% of all existing illnesses and more than 70% of new illnesses seen in humans have zoonotic origins, meaning that they have jumped from animals to humans.
 The more humans invade areas of nature, the higher the likelihood that pathogens are able to spread.

 To halt this dangerous trend, new economic practices are needed that rely on sustainability instead of resource depletion, alongside effective nature conservation.
 This is why KfW established the eco.business Fund in 2014, on behalf of the Federal Government and working in partnership with Conservation International and Finance in Motion.

 First in Latin America, now in Africa too

 The fund exclusively supports companies that replace conventional production processes with sustainable alternatives.
-Its work started in Latin America, and since the end of 2019 has been extended to sub-Saharan Africa.
+Its work started in Latin America but it has since the end of 2019 expanded to cover Sub-Saharan Africa.
 The two regional funds work separately but under a single umbrella.